multiversx/mx-docs/docs/developers/nft-tokens.md

 ### **Burn quantity**

-A user that has the `ESDTRoleNFTBurn` role set for a given Semi Fungible Token, can burn some (or all) of the quantity.
+A user that has the `ESDTRoleNFTBurn` role set for a given semi-fungible Token, can burn some (or all) of the quantity.

 ```
 BurnQuantityTransaction {